-Impacts of Vanpooling in Pennsylvania and SWPA and Future Opportunities Principal
+Impacts of Vanpooling in Pennsylvania and SWPA and Future Opportunities

-Investigator: Sabina Deitrick, URA, UCSUR

-Funder: Pennsylvania Department of Transportation
+Investigator:Sabina Deitrick, URA, UCSURFunder:Pennsylvania Department of TransportationPeriod:06/09-12/10

-Period: 06/09-10/10

-The objective of this work is to analyze the current conditions for vanpooling in Pennsylvania with an emphasis on SWPA, review the current programs of SWPA Commission and other vanpooling operations, and develop a model for an expansion of vanpooling programs.
-In addition, we will assess the vanpooling options today and what new options can be developed under different funding and agency scenarios.
+Analyze the current conditions for vanpooling in Pennsylvania with an emphasis on SWPA; review the current programs of SWPA Commission and other vanpooling operations; and develop a model for an expansion of vanpooling programs.
+In addition, assess vanpooling options today and what new options can be developed under different funding and agency scenarios.